denyncrawford/deno-gkm/README.md

 # Deno GKM
-Async based, Global Keyboard and Mouse listener (GKM) driver for Deno.
+Async based, Global Keyboard and Mouse listener (GKM) for Deno.

-Tested on Windows, but should work on Linux and Mac OS X as well (untested).
+> We're planing to implement GKM as an event trigger in the future, so it can be used for automation.

+Built on Windows, there's no Linux binaries available at the moment.

 ## Why?